-Australia is a stable, democratic and culturally diverse country with a population of over 23.78 million and an internet penetration rate of 85% (20.21 million internet users).
+Australia is a stable and democratic diverse country with a population of over 25.46 million, and an internet penetration rate of 88.2% (20.28 million internet users).
 As the Earth’s sixth largest country in land area Australia presents very unique challenges to the technology sector.
-As a result of these unique challenges the bulk of Australian data centers are located on the eastern coast between Brisbane and Melbourne.
+As a result, the bulk of Australian data centers are located on the eastern coast between Brisbane and Melbourne.

 Australia contains several data center clusters throughout the country providing plenty of colocation opportunities.
 The primary colocation data center markets in Australia are:

 Australia is well connected to the Asia Pacific market with submarine cables extending from Sydney and Perth to Singapore, Hong Kong, Guam, Hawaii and New Zealand.
 There are 306 Australian data centers, the majority of these colocation facilities are located along the eastern coast in Brisbane, Sydney and Melbourne.
 Large carrier neutral Australian data centers feature rich ecosystems and state-of-the-art equipment, ensuring maximum uptime and connectivity to over 3,777 service providers.